sebastiendonadio/devopsmlops/chapters/14-chapter12.md

 </center>

 2. Non-stationary environment - an ML production model that is receiving outside data may be exposed to a non-stationary environment where the data characteristics (such as mean and variance) are changing with time (as illustrated in Figure 12.3) and the data processing does not correct for it.
 For example, trending data such as movie ticket sales over the years is data from a non-stationary environment.
-Note that there are data processing techniques available to change a non-stationary data to a stationary data but are beyond the scope of this chapter.
+Note that there are data processing techniques available to change a non-stationary data to a stationary data but are beyond the scope of this book.

 <!-- <p align="center">